silitics/sidex/crates/sidex-build-rs/README.md

 # Sidex `build.rs` Helper

 This crate is part of [Sidex](https://oss.silitics.com/sidex/).
-It provides helper functions for writing `build.rs` build scripts.
+It provides helpers for generating Rust code from Sidex bundles via `build.rs` build scripts.